aeharding/sevenhills/src/learn-to-skydive.md

 Below is a summary of the skydives you can expect on your way to earning your "A" license.
 We have a page [detailing the rates you can expect](../solo-rates).

  * __2 IAD deployments__ where you focus on good body position and control (your first IAD jump counts for one of these!)
- * At least __three practice pilot chute throws__ (PPCTs).
+ * At least __3 practice pilot chute throws__ (PPCTs).
 PPCTs build your muscle memory for deploying a parachute safely
- * __One clear and pull__ - deploy your parachute yourself without any instructor help!
+ * __1 clear and pull__ - deploy your parachute yourself without any instructor help!
  * __2 10 second freefalls__ - experience your first extended freefall as you work on maintaining a heading in freefall and demonstrate a safe deployment
  * __2 15 second freefalls__ - from here on out you will jump with a coach next to you in freefall while you work on turns and other freefall maneuvers
  * __2 30 second freefalls__ - continue freefall maneuvers